 Before we tackle bitcoin, let’s explore a fascinating historical example: How aluminum was used to “export stranded renewable energy” from a country like Iceland.

 Iceland produces renewable geothermal energy, often in remote places.
 This leads to an excess supply that cannot reach the demand (energy doesn’t travel well over long distances).

-Iceland took advantage of their excess energy by producing aluminum, which is a very energy intensive process.
+Iceland took advantage of its excess energy by producing aluminum, which is a very energy-intensive process.
 Iceland effectively turns excess energy into a durable store of value (Aluminum) which can be exported.

 Fungi Fact #4: Fungi eating rocks is the main reason we have topsoil.
 Topsoil enables us to grow food.
 It took fungi over 1b years to produce just the ~18 inches of topsoil that we have today.